zarinplus/docs/README.md

 ### Process Transaction

 We asked user to process the transaction.
-Our user authentication send via header request and user should confirm the payment transaction in-app.
+User authentication send via header request and user should confirm the payment transaction in-app.

 	{
 		"Authorization" : "Token 60bee87h72170f19eefb4d9d0a0fda20553ec85a"